keichan34/wpro/readme.txt

 == Frequently Asked Questions ==

+= Will this plugin work in Wordpress MU environments? =

+Probably not, but we are not sure.
+Input and/or code is very welcome!

 = Where do I report bugs? =

 Report any issues at the github issue tracker: